JuliaGaussianProcesses/ParameterHandling.jl/README.md

 Pkg.add("Zygote")
 Pkg.add("AbstractGPs")

-using ParameterHandling # Load up this package. using Optim # generic optimisation using Zygote # algorithmic differentiation using AbstractGPs # package containing the models we'll be working with
+using ParameterHandling # load up this package. using Optim # generic optimisation using Zygote # algorithmic differentiation using AbstractGPs # package containing the models we'll be working with

-# Declare a named tuple containing an initial guess at parameters.
+# Declare a NamedTuple containing an initial guess at parameters.
 raw_initial_params = (
     k1 = (
         var=positive(0.9),